The Beach Girls and the Monster: Music

-The theme song, "Dance Baby Dance," was written by Frank Sinatra, Jr. and Joan Janis and produced by Edward Janis.
-Arnold Lessing, who plays Richard, wrote the song he sings in the film, "More Than Wanting You."
-Walker Edmiston and Elaine DuPont, who play Mark and Jane respectively, wrote "There's a Monster in the Surf."
+The theme song, "Dance Baby Dance", was written by Frank Sinatra Jr. and Joan Janis and produced by Edward Janis.
+Arnold Lessing, who plays Richard, wrote the song he sings in the film, "More Than Wanting You".
+Walker Edmiston and Elaine DuPont, who play Mark and Jane respectively, wrote "There's a Monster in the Surf".

 Critical reception

 Writing in AllMovie, reviewer Cavett Binion described the film as a "hysterically awful rubber-suit monster romp" with "a certain ugly charm, according it "so-bad-it's-good" status."
 A review in DVDTalk reported that "Hall's direction is uninspired, most of the acting is limp, and the dialogue is laughable," that "Frank Sinatra Jr. is credited with providing much of the surfy music, and his score doesn't seem appropriate to any given scene," but that "unlike similar 'so bad, it's good' efforts [...]
 The Beach Girls and the Monster doesn't overstay its welcome or feel tiresome halfway through."

 TV Guide described the film as having "some good suspenseful moments, but, overall, a cheapie scare flick."
+Filmink called it "hugely bad and great fun."

 Legacy

+In the early 1970s, the film inspired the hoax of the Thetis Lake Monster.

 The film was featured in an episode of Deadly Cinema.
 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of "The 100 Most Enjoyably Bad Movies Ever Made."

 It was also featured in an episode of The Twisted Tales of Felix the Cat in which Felix is trapped inside a VCR and has to survive various movies.
 In 2019 film was used as source material in surf rock band Robert Shredford's music video for the song "Shreddy Betty".